JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Adds a file name extension to a path string.

 ```
-FUNCTION AfxPathAddExtension (BYREF wszPath AS CONST WSTRING, BYVAL pwszExt AS WSTRING PTR = NULL) AS CWSTR
+FUNCTION AfxPathAddExtension (BYREF wszPath AS CONST WSTRING, BYVAL pwszExt AS WSTRING PTR = NULL) AS DWSTRING
 ```

 | Parameter  | Description |